Rectangle ratios inquiry 1

 Students can be convinced of the fact that 2:√2 = √2:1 by dividing both terms in the first ratio by √2.

-Extending the line of inquiry
+Extending the inquiry

-Once the class has gone through the first phase of the inquiry, students could be expected to work more independently to show that the ratios in the following two cases are a:b:c = 3:√3:1 and a:b:c = 4:√4:1 respectively.
+Once the class has gone through the first phase of the inquiry, students might be expected to work more independently to show that the ratios in the following two cases are a:b:c = 3:√3:1 and a:b:c = 4:√4:1 respectively.

 From abstract to concrete